 During actual testing and while in service mode, the audio signal of the unit is always turned on.
 The arrow keys dedicated to the Audio section of the panel control the volume.
 Pressing the down arrow key several times (or pressing and holding the down arrow key) reduces the volume to an inaudible level.
-Note that this function is also available when using the optional headset.
-A connector for the headset is located on the right side of the unit.
+Note that this function is also available when using the optional headphones.
+A connector for a set of headphones is located under the bottom rear panel of the unit.